QuyDatNguyen/CG2111A---Remote-control-mapping-robot/README.md

   5. Visualize Mapping Data Using RViz on PC.
 Follow this if you want to set your PC as the master.
 Just follow it.
 You may want to install ros-noectis-hector-slam on your PC as well (just check if you have not installed yet.
 Below is the code for installation) sudo apt-get install ros-noetic-hector-slam Additionally, when running rViz, having the pointing arrow will help a lot in detecting direction.
 Can see how to add this feature in Tutorial 3.
 If there are any problems, may consider to ask me or Prof.
+#Additional Notes on ROS Networking.
+Make sure to ony have 1 terminal only on 1 of 2 devices (RPi or PC) running roscore.
+If you want restart roscore on another terminal or on another device (RPi to PC or vice versa), remember to kill it on old terminal first (control C)